yihanwu1024/yihanwu1024.github.io/README.md

 ## Commenting

 Commenting on a blog is not possible at this time.
-However, you may start an issue.
+However, you may start an issue, or contact me through social media.

 ## To-do